 Proving Negligence

 You are responsible for the burden of proof in your case.
 If you cannot provide a sufficient amount of evidence to support your request for compensation, a judge or jury may rule in the defendant’s favor.
-To prove a party is liable for your TBI, you must show the following elements of negligence were present when the injury happened:

 - A party had a legal obligation (duty of care) to act in a cautious and reasonable manner toward you and others.